nqxcode/laravel-lucene-search/README.md

                 ];
         }
 ```
+###Stemming and stopwords
-By default the following filters are used by search:
+For reducing words to their root form by default the following filters are used in search:
-- Stemming filter for english/russian words,
+- Stemming filter for **english/russian** words (for reducing words to their root form),
-- Stopword filters for english/russian words.
+- Stopword filters for **english/russian** words (for exclude some words from search index).

 This filters can be deleted or replaced with others.
 ```php